onqtam/headjack/docs/why/what_really_is_headjack.md

 -->

-> "If you’re not acting on your beliefs, then they probably aren’t real." - [Edward Snowden](https://www.azquotes.com/quote/916625)

 > "What is the most important thing you could be working on in the world right now? ...
 And if you're not working on that, why aren't you?" - [Aaron Swartz](https://www.azquotes.com/quote/1202481)

 <img src="/img/meme_get_in_loser_building_the_hivemind.jpg"/>